 Now, this special place is under the jurisdiction of the National Park Service.
 The NPS decided to name the area Kipahulu.
 The word literally translates into “fetch from exhausted gardens."
 Kipahulu and the national park are where thousands of native Hawaiians used to live, and the land is a source of many Hawaiian legends.

 A woman from Kipahulu left her native land and family to be with another on the nearby island of Oahu.
 Her heartbroken husband sought the solace of a shaman who instructed the man to speak his essence into a conch shell.
 The shell was then thrown into the ocean where it made its way to the woman on Oahu.
 She picked it up, heard her husband's voice and ventured home.

-The Seven Sacred Pools are located inside .
-You'll have to pay admission for the national park in order to enjoy this Road to Hana stop.
+The Seven Sacred Pools are located inside Haleakala National Park.
+You'll have to pay admission for the national park in order to enjoy this Road to Hana stops.
 You can choose between a three-day pass for the Maui-specific park, or you can splurge a few extra bucks for an annual all-Hawaiian parks pass that also includes entry to Volcanoes and Pu’uhonua O Honaunau National Parks on the Big Island.

 Want to head straight down to the pools?
 Take the Kūloa Point Trail a half-mile from the Kīpahulu Visitor Center past a demonstration area to the mouth of the seven pool's verdant valley.
 You'll descend about 80 feet, and then it's up to you how far you want to explore.